hakandilek/play2-crud/README.md

 ```

- * Here in the sample, it is defined for version 0.7.0, but you can use the latest version accordingly.
+ * Dependency version is for version 0.7.0 defined, but you can use the latest version.

  * Add custom maven repositories: